 - Armenians want to know, is Russia a friend or foe?

-- Armenia to Join Russian Led Customs Union
+- Armenia Finally Joins the Russian Led Customs Union

 - Western powers using ISIS as a scalpel to remake the Middle East